TemsyChen/TemsyChen/README.md

-# 👋 Hi, I'm Temsy 😊 and I'm a Data Scientist :woman_technologist:
+# 👋 Hi, I'm Temsy 😊 and I'm a Data Engineer :woman_technologist:

 ## About Me: